-An annual review process for the FISS station design has been developed (Figure 10) and is expected to continue in coming years.
+An annual review process for the FISS station design has been developed (Fig. 9) and is expected to continue in coming years.
 This process involves scientific review of proposed FISS designs by the Scientific Review Board and includes input from stakeholders prior to review and approval of designs by the Commissioners.

 Direct weighing of Pacific halibut has been integrated into the annual FISS sampling since 2019 and will continue into the future to ensure accurate estimation of WPUE and other weight-derived quantities.
 Sample rates for genetic monitoring will need to be determined for future sampling.
 Sampling rates of otoliths for aging, archive otoliths and tagged fish will continue to be reviewed annually to ensure the data needs of the IPHC stock assessment and research program are met.
 Annual FISS sampler training and data QAQC (including at point of data collection and during post-sampling review) will ensure high quality data from the FISS program.
 Procedures are reviewed annually.
-Fishery-independent Trawl Survey (FITS): The IPHC will continue to collaborate with NMFS on sampling procedures for Pacific halibut on the placement of an IPHC sampler onboard a survey vessel for the collection of biological data.